oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 * `value` must produce a value
 * Requires `enableYield` feature

-Yield executes `value`, suspends execution at the given point, and returns a `ContinuationResult` containing the result.
-At a later time, a caller can resume a `ContinuationResult`, continuing execution after the Yield (see [Yielding and coroutines](#yielding-and-coroutines)).
+Yield executes `value`, suspends execution at the given point, and returns a `ContinuationResult` containing the result (see [Yielding and coroutines](#yielding-and-coroutines)).
+At a later time, a caller can resume a `ContinuationResult`, continuing execution after the Yield.
 When resuming, the caller passes a value that becomes the value produced by the Yield.

 `TryCatch(body, handler)`
 * Produces value: no